Azido88/beatseed/README.md

-# BeatFriend Prototype
+# BeatSeed Prototype

-A bare-bones phone-browser prototype for a collaborative loop-stacking beatmaker.
+A phone-browser prototype for a collaborative loop-stacking beatmaker.

 ## What this version does